WNBA plans to play 2020 season in Florida starting late July | WTOP

 The WNBA would use its regular playoff format, with the top eight teams making the postseason and the first two rounds being single-elimination.
 The top two seeds would have byes until the semifinals.
 The playoffs would begin in the middle of September and end in early October.

 Teams would play each other twice in the abbreviated 22-game schedule, which the league said would be released later.
-The IMG facility has four courts, but the WNBA is still exploring options to play games at other sites in the area that might be better for broadcasts.
+The IMG facility has four courts, but the WNBA is still exploring options to play games at other sites in the area just south of Tampa/St. Petersburg that might be better for broadcasts.

 Players would receive their entire salaries for the year despite playing a schedule that’s only about two-thirds the length of the 36-game one that was supposed to start May 15.